F-I-D-O/Manuals/manuals/Programming/C++/CMake Manual.md

 # CMakeLists.txt
+The `CMakeLists.txt` file is the main configuration file for any CMake project.
+This file is executed during the [configuration step](#configuration-generating-build-scripts) (when the `cmake` command is run without arguments specifying another step).
+ It contains commands written in the CMake language that are used to configure the build process.

 The typical structure of the `CMakeLists.txt` file is as follows:
 1. Top section contains project wide setting like name, minimum cmake version, and the language specification.